 In 1957 he is made a commander of one of the largest of the five guerrilla columns.

 1958 - The US provides Batista with US$1 million in military aid.
-The US has become the dominant economic force in Cuba, which is treated as an international playground.
+The US has become the dominant economic force in Cuba.
 However, the revolution cannot be stopped.

 In November Guevara leads the guerrilla advance from Oriente Province through government lines to central Las Villas Province.
 Guevara's column takes the strategic provincial capital of Santa Clara in the centre of Cuba on 28 December.
 The road to Havana is now clear.